alainkaegi/pythonorama/data_structures/strings.md

     for c in s:
         ...
 1. Yes, but you must escape it: `'this string literal contains a \\ (backslash)'`.
 1. This expression does not return a value.
-Instead it throws a TypeError because the string context established with the initial part of the expression ("`three` +") demands that the second argument be a string, but `3` is an integer.
+Instead it throws a TypeError at run time because the string context established with the initial part of the expression ("`three` +") demands that the second argument be a string, but `3` is an integer.
 1. `s.lstrip().replace('X', 'x').startswith('0x')` or `s.lstrip().lower().startswith('0x')`.